fluxninja/aperture/docs/content/get-started/installation/controller/controller.md

 ## Controller Custom Resource Definition

-The Aperture Controller is a Kubernetes based application and is installed using the
+The Aperture Controller is a Kubernetes-based application and is installed using the
 [Kubernetes Custom Resource](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/),
 which is managed by the Aperture Operator.

 The configuration for the Aperture Controller process is provided to the Controller CRD under the `controller.config` section.
-All the configuration parameters for Aperture Controller are listed [here](/reference/configuration/controller.md).
+All the configuration parameters for the Aperture Controller are listed [here](/reference/configuration/controller.md).

 ## Prerequisites

-You can do the installation using `aperturectl` CLI tool or using `Helm`.
+You can do the installation using the `aperturectl` CLI tool or using `Helm`.
-Install the tool of your choice using below links:
+Install the tool of your choice using the following links:

 1. [aperturectl](/get-started/aperture-cli/aperture-cli.md)